Noderz/proxy/readme.md

 - `insertAdjacentHTML`
 - `nonce`
 - `integrity`
-+ every attribute that is rewritten in the HTML side of things.
++ every attribute that is rewritten in the HTML side of things

 Any property/function that inserts raw html code that is not rewritten is ran through the rewriters HTML handler.
 Properties are handled by the rewriters HTML property handler (for consistency)